zubairashfaque/RTA_Deployment/README.md

 - Implementing machine learning for accident severity prediction.
 - Creating a user-friendly Streamlit app for easy access and input.
-- Utilizing feature selection techniques like ADASYN to improve model performance.
+- Utilizing ADASYN to address class imbalance and to improve model performance.
 - Demonstrating the practical use of machine learning in accident analysis.

 ## Project Overview <a name="project-overview"></a>